-On the APA Help guide, click the tab that says References & In-text Citation Examples.
+- On the APA Help guide, click the tab that says References & In-text Citation Examples.

 And then if you quote a slide, it would look like this:

 "Someone said something really interesting in this presentation."
-(Society for Human Resource Management, 2013, slide 21).
+(Society for Human Resource Management, 2018, slide 21).

 If you need additional assistance, contact your Campus Librarians.
 Thank you for using ASK US.